aimanraz/fn-tech-logireg/README.md

 ![]()

 ## Conclusion
-The model were successfully developed.
-It can be used to further validated the the results by running th prediction on daily new installs, and see whther the accuracy is consistent or not.
+The model was successfully developed.
+It can be used to further validate the results by running the prediction on daily new installs and seeing whether the accuracy is consistent.
 From there, the company can narrow the marketing efforts only to users 'unlikely' to subscribe.

 let the data drive you...and beyond.